lostkagamine/commenter/README.md

 on an Intel Core i7-10750H 6-core, 12-thread laptop processor, running at 5 GHz,
 on Arch Linux x86_64 - Sat 21 May 2022.

-Rust was over three times faster.
+Rust was about three times faster (23 kreqs/sec vs 60 kreqs/sec).
+(And the language is better.
 But I'm biased.
-Bleh.
+Bleh.)